-Where loans are secured via collateral, an estimate of loss given default of 35% is applied, for unsecured loans an estimate of loss given default of 45% is applied.
+Where loans are secured via collateral, an estimate of loss given default of 35% (35% at 31 March 2023) is applied, for unsecured loans an estimate of loss given default of 45% (45% at 31 March 2023) is applied.

 At initial recognition, allowance is made for expected credit losses resulting from default events that are possible within the next 12 months (12-month expected credit losses).
 In the event of a significant increase in credit risk since origination, allowance is made for expected credit losses resulting from all possible default events over the expected life of the financial instrument (lifetime expected credit losses).
 Financial assets where 12-month expected credit losses are recognised are considered to be Stage 1; financial assets which are considered to have experienced a significant increase in credit risk since initial recognition are in Stage 2; and financial assets which have defaulted or are otherwise considered to be credit impaired are allocated to Stage 3.